-Visit apega.ca to read the full RDO
+Visit apega.ca to read the full RDO.

-• Don Perera, P.Eng., has entered into a voluntary undertaking with APEGA to request the cancellation of his registration as a Professional Member.
+Don Perera, P.Eng., has entered into a voluntary undertaking with APEGA to request the cancellation of his registration as a Professional Member.
 At the time he entered into his voluntary undertaking, Mr. Perera was the subject of two discipline charges under the Engineering and Geoscience Professions Act relating to allegations that Mr. Perera had engaged in unprofessional conduct arising from his ownership of a building project.
 The charges alleged that Mr. Perera failed to engage, seek, or follow geotechnical engineering advice related to that building project.
-By his undertaking, while not admitting to the charges in question, Mr. Perera has agreed to request the cancellation of his registration as a Professional Member of APEGA; that he will not apply for registration or reinstatement with APEGA; and that he will not hold himself out as a Member of APEGA in any manner.
-In the event that Mr. Perera does not comply with the terms of his undertaking, APEGA has reserved the right to proceed with the prosecution of the two charges through referral to a disciplinary hearing.
+By his undertaking, while not admitting to the charges in question, Mr. Perera has agreed to request the cancellation of his registration as a Professional Member of APEGA; that he will not apply for registration or reinstatement with APEGA; and that he will not hold himself out as a Member of APEGA has reserved the right to proceed with the prosecution of the two charges through referral to a disciplinary hearing.
+Visit apega.ca to read the voluntary undertaking.